KokiSecurityLab/CySA-Study-Notes/Technical_Paper_031.md

 # Koki's Technical Paper #031

-## Supply Chain Risk — Managing External Dependencies, Supply Chain Risk Management, and Third-Party Infrastructure Mitigation
+## Supply Chain Risk Management — Managing External Dependencies and Third-Party Infrastructure Mitigation

 ### Summary Digest
 The Supply Chain Risk Management (SCRM) framework established in this technical paper introduces a methodological approach to infrastructure boundary protection by translating third-party dependency vulnerabilities into deterministic risk mitigation variables.
 Inspired by CISSP Domain 1 and advanced CCSP cloud vendor compliance rules, this approach recognizes that an architectural ecosystem is only as strong as its weakest computational or logistical link.